Skip to Main Content

 "Beyond the Familial Impulse: Domestic Photography and Sociocultural History in Post-Communist Poland, 1989–1996."

-• If you add the English translation of a title, place it after the original, enclosed in square brackets, without quotation marks.
+• If you add the English or Māori translation of a title, place it after the original, enclosed in square brackets, without quotation marks.

-"Ebru sanatinda akkase teknigi."
-[The akkase technique in the art of marbling.]
+"Ebru sanatinda akkase teknigi" [The akkase technique in the art of marbling].

 Journal title

-Journal of Visual Art Practice
+The Journal of Visual Art Practice

 Studies in Popular Culture